MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Changelog ==

 = 2.2.0 =
-- Update of fslightbox.js (basic, free version) to 3.5.1.
+- Update of fslightbox.js (basic, free version) to 3.6.0. and pro to 3.8.0.
 - Tested basic and pro with WP 6.8.
 No Changes.

 = V2.1.1 =